task-proxemics/XLeRobot/README.md

 ### Main Contributors

 Currently only [me](https://vector-wangel.github.io/) alone.
 But this is just a very small brick on the pyramids, definitely not possible with [LeRobot](https://github.com/huggingface/lerobot), [SO-100](https://github.com/TheRobotStudio/SO-ARM100), [Lekiwi](https://github.com/SIGRobotics-UIUC/LeKiwi), and [Bambot](https://github.com/timqian/bambot).
 Thanks again for these detailed and professional works done by their talented contributors.

+Not affiliated with IKEA (but we love swedish meatball! 🍝)